Dynamic Ecological System Measures: Methods

-The composite and simple \texttt{diact} effect indices can ecologically be interpreted as the direct, indirect, non-cycling, cycling, and total influence of one system compartment on another, induced by all and single environmental inputs, respectively.
+The simple and composite \texttt{diact} effect indices can ecologically be interpreted as the direct, indirect, non-cycling, cycling, and total influence of one system compartment on another, induced by a single and all environmental inputs, respectively.
 More specifically, the flow-based composite transfer effect index, $\texttt{t}^{\tau}_{ik}(t)$, for example, can be interpreted as the total influence of compartment $k$ on $i$ at time $t$, induced by {\em all} environmental inputs during $[t_1,t]$.
 The flow-based simple transfer effect index, $\texttt{t}^{\tau}_{i_k}(t)=\texttt{t}^{\tau}_{i_k k_k}(t)$, can then be interpreted as the total influence of compartment $k$ on $i$ at time $t$, induced by the {\em single} environmental input, $z_k(t)$, during $[t_1,t]$.
 Similarly, the flow-based composite transfer effect index, $\texttt{t}^{\tau}_{i_0 k_0}(t)$, can be interpreted as the total influence of compartment $k$ on $i$ at time $t$, induced by {\em all} initial stocks during $[t_1,t]$.
 All the other flow- and storage-based, simple and composite \texttt{diact} effect indices can be interpreted similarly.

-Ecologically, the flow-based composite transfer {\em effect vector} $\check{\texttt{t}}^{\tau}(t)$ can be interpreted as the transfer effect of the system on the compartments and $\hat{\texttt{t}}^{\tau}(t)$ as those of the compartments on the system induced by environmental inputs at time $t$.
-The flow-based simple transfer {\em effect vector} $\check{\tilde{\texttt{t}}}^{\tau}(t)$ can then be interpreted as the transfer effect of the system on the compartments and $\hat{\tilde{\texttt{t}}}^{\tau}(t)$ as that of the compartments on the subsystems induced by single environmental inputs at time $t$.
+Ecologically, the flow-based composite transfer effect vector $\check{\texttt{t}}^{\tau}(t)$ can be interpreted as the transfer effect of the system on the compartments and $\hat{\texttt{t}}^{\tau}(t)$ as those of the compartments on the system induced by environmental inputs at time $t$.
+The flow-based simple transfer effect vector $\check{\tilde{\texttt{t}}}^{\tau}(t)$ can then be interpreted as the transfer effect of the system on the compartments and $\hat{\tilde{\texttt{t}}}^{\tau}(t)$ as that of the compartments on the subsystems induced by single environmental inputs at time $t$.
 All the other \texttt{diac} effect vectors can be formulated as their transfer counterparts given in Eq.~\ref{eq:b_utilityU3} by the corresponding substitutions and interpreted accordingly.
 The scalar \texttt{diac} system effect indices can also be formulated as their transfer counterparts given in Eq.~\ref{eq:b_effT} by the corresponding substitutions.
 They can be interpreted as the \texttt{diac} effects of the system on itself induced by environmental inputs.

 In static ecological network analyses, Finn's Cycling Index (FCI) is the standard flow-based measure that quantifies cycling system flows \cite{Finn1980}.
 A storage-based cycling index (SCI) is also formulated in the literature \cite{Ma2014}.
 A dynamic measure for flow or storage cycling has not been formulated yet.
 The proposed methodology explicitly formulates the dynamic local and average, simple and composite, flow- and storage-based cycling indices, as well as the corresponding system efficiencies at both compartmental and subcompartmental levels for the first time.
 It is also shown by \cite{Coskun2017SCSA} that, at steady-state, the proposed dynamic flow- and storage-based simple cycling effect indices at the compartmental level are equivalent to the FCI and SCI, respectively.
 Static cycling index is sometimes associated with ecosystem stress \cite{Wulff1989}.
 The cycling flow efficiency will alternatively be called {\em system stress}, accordingly.